Last update of this page: March 23, 2026

 export SINGULARITY_BIND='/pfs,/scratch,/projappl,/project,/flash'

-will ensure that you have access to the scratch, project and flash directories of your project.
+will ensure that you have access to the scratch, project and flash directories of your project, and

 For some containers that are provided by the LUMI User Support Team, modules are also available that